Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

 This code can clearly correct any $X$ error as it consists of three qubits each of which is encoded in the repetition code which can correct an $X$ error.
 What happens if a single $Z$ error occurs on any of the qubits?
 A single $Z$ error will anti-commute with one of the parity $X$-checks or with both.
 For example, the error $Z_1$ anti-commutes with $X_1 X_2 X_3 X_4 X_5 X_6$ so that the state $Z_1 \ket{\overline{\psi}}$ has eigenvalue $-1$ with respect to this parity check.
-The eigenvalues of the parity check operators are called the {\em error syndrome}.
-Aside from detecting errors (finding $-1$ syndrome values) the error syndrome should allow one to infer which error occurred.
+The error $Z_2$ or error $Z_3$ would have the same syndrome: these errors have the same effect on the code space as $Z_1 Z_2$ and $Z_2 Z_3$ act trivially on the code space.
+The same holds for the 3 qubits in the second block and the 3 qubits in the third block.
+Thus the $X$-parity check will only tell you whether there is a $Z$ error in the first, the second or the third block but this is ok and any single error in the block applies the proper correction on the code space.
+Thus the code can correct against a single qubit $X$ error, or $Z$ error and therefore also $Y$ error.